CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 All employees SHOULD be advised that neither sensitive information nor IT systems should be freely accessible at unattended workplaces.
 Workplaces SHOULD be randomly checked to see if vulnerable information is open to the public.

-#### ORP.1.A7 Device Management [Head of IT, Head of Production and Production, Head of Building Services]
+#### ORP.1.A7 Device Management [Head of IT, Head of Production and Production, Head of Domestic Engineering]

 It SHOULD have an overview of all devices that are used in the institution and that can have an impact on information security.
 In addition to IT systems and ICS components, these also include Internet of Things.
 It SHOULD give appropriate testing and approval procedures before using the equipment.